Nexmo/nexmo-cli/README.md

 - Optional flags:

-  - `--size` the amount of results to return
+  - `--size` The amount of results to return
-  - `--page` the page of results to return
+  - `--page` The page of results to return
   - `--pattern <pattern>` to be matched in number (use * to match end or start of number)

 ```